mcolyer/hacklet/README.md

 it does.

-The goal of this project is provide all the same functionality of the bundled client but do it in a lightweight manner, to provide total control and availability of the data.
+The goal of this project is provide all the same functionality of the bundled client but in a lightweight manner without dependencies on external services.

 ## Getting Started